openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

    ![](../img/DeviceDriverVersion.PNG)

 5. If your device driver version is lower than 15.65, [download and install a higher version](http://downloadcenter.intel.com/product/80939/Graphics-Drivers).

+To use the **Intel® Iris® Xe MAX Graphics**, install the driver manually.
+See the [Drivers & Software](https://downloadcenter.intel.com/download/29993/Intel-Iris-Xe-MAX-Dedicated-Graphics-Drivers?product=80939) page for driver downloads and installation instructions.

 You are done updating your device driver and are ready to use your GPU.